FlaccidFacade/portfolio/README.md

 ![License](https://img.shields.io/github/license/FlaccidFacade/portfolio)
 ![Version](https://img.shields.io/github/package-json/v/FlaccidFacade/portfolio/app)

-This is Zachary Turner's portfolio source code used to explore Next.js.
-Currently, it is a static page.
+This is Zachary Turner's portfolio source code used to explore Next.js by [Vercel](./vercel.info).
+Currently, this project is a static page to host some basic layout with site links.
 The objectives are rapid implementation, cost-efficiency, simplicity, and Test-Driven Development (TDD) using containerization and automated testing.
 The project is designed to scale efficiently while minimizing code duplication through a nano-component approach.
 The ultimate goal is to practice, explore some new frameworks, familiarize myself with alternative solutions, and enable others.

 ## project plan